algorandfoundation/algokit-base-template/README.md

 To use this template, [install AlgoKit](https://github.com/algorandfoundation/algokit-cli#readme) and then either execute `algokit init`.
 Any standalone template will auto include the content of this template as a base.
 To disable this behavior use the `--no-workspace` flag.

+### Notes for template builders

+Template contains a set of hidden questions that can be altered via explicit `-a` flag in `algokit init` command.
+Those are useful when base template is part of your copier `_tasks` (see [fullstack](https://github.com/algorandfoundation/algokit-fullstack-template/blob/main/copier.yaml) for reference) invocation and you want to control behavior around optional artifacts that are disabled by default.

 ### GitHub Codespaces

 If executing this repository in GitHub Codespaces, the container will automatically cleanup templatized content and pre-install `algokit` for you.
 To get started execute:

 - `algokit init` - to invoke interactive wizard to guide you through the process of creating a new AlgoKit project

 Powered by [Copier templates](https://copier.readthedocs.io/en/stable/).